Burned Bangladesh factory was warned twice on fire safety

 "The fire safety certification expired on June 30, but the department did not renew it because fire safety provisions had not been put in place," he said.
 He added that in July a reminder had been sent to the management of the factory, which is owned by the garments manufacturer Tuba Group.

-An official at Tuba Group declined to comment on the status of the license at the time of the fire.
+An official at Tuba Group declined to comment on the status of the licence at the time of the fire.

 Mahbubur Rahman, a Fire Service and Civil Defence inspector who visited the utility, said the factory managers "did not respond to our notices and did not pay heed to our suggestions".

-Note: (This story clarifies amount of work sub-contracted by Simco, paragraphs 15-17)